jjfumero/level-zero-tests/CONTRIBUTING.md

 ## Kernels (SPV files)

+OpenCL C kernel source code (`.cl`) and binaries (`.spv`) should be placed in a `kernels/` subdirectory of your conformance of performance test.
+The `add_perf_test` and `add_conformance_test` CMake functions will search for kernels in that directory.

-Whenever you add or update any kernels (contained in `.cl` files), you must re-generate the binaries (`.spv` files) and commit them with your changes.
+Whenever you add or update any kernels, you must re-generate the SPIR-V binaries and commit them with your changes.
 A specialized build of clang is required to do this.

 A [Dockerfile][clang-spv] is available in the one-api/devops GitLab repository which specifies an image containing this specialized build of clang.
 You can